RndPhrase/RndPhrase.js/README.md

 This fixes some common issues that are with passwords.

 1. Shoulder surfing might reveal the password you type, but not the actual password sent to the server.
+2. If the dabatase is compromised.
+Your actual password is not compromised even though it might be stored in cleartext.
-2. Passwords are not used cross domain which means that if your account is compromised, even though you use the same password elsewhere, these sites are not compromised.
+3. Passwords are never used cross domain as the domain is part of the hashing algorithm.
+Thus, even though you use the same password more than one place, the compromise of one site doesn not lead to a general compromisation of your password.

 This might be more obvious with an example.